sohag-pro/laravel-deployer/README.md

 Laravel Deployer
 </h1>

+## Note to Contributors: We're actively seeking your contributions!

+Thank you for your interest in our project.
+We welcome contributions from anyone and everyone!
+Whether you're a developer, designer, or just someone who wants to help out, there are many ways you can contribute.

+We're currently seeking contributions in the following areas:
+- Feature requests
+- Bug reports
+- Code contributions
+- Documentation improvements

+If you're interested in contributing, please feel free to open an issue.

+We value all contributions and appreciate your help in making our project better.
+Thank you!

 ## About Laravel Deployer
 It's a no downtime deployer for laravel.
 You just need to set it up on your server, you will get a UI to deploy your laravel application.